 So how do you do it?
 Firstly, you need to establish the platform you want to use to crowdfund.
-There are many to choose from, but Kickstarter is the most established and easiest to use.
+There are many to choose from, but Kickstarter and Patreon are the most established and easiest to use.
 You set a goal of how much you’d like to achieve and a deadline.
-If you meet your goal in time, you’ll receive all the money you managed to collect (Kickstarter takes 5%).
+If you meet your goal in time, you’ll receive all the money you managed to collect (Kickstarter and Patreon take 5%).
 However, if you don’t meet your goal in time, every donation made by your fanbase is completely refunded.
-So, don’t be an idiot and set a target of £1million but also don’t be stingy and set a target of £100 so you can make some money quick.
+So, don’t be unrealistic and set a target of £1 million but also don’t be stingy and set a target of £100 so you can make money quick.
 Prove to your fans that you want to work together to do something and set a challenge that you can achieve together.

 One thing to really think about is why should a fan give you money?
 If someone randomly came up to you on the street and asked for £5,000 to create their next EP, would you give it to them?
 The answer is most probably no, and your fans will react similarly unless you’re offering them something in return.
 Be imaginative and work with your fans to see what they want.
 Perhaps anyone that donates over £10 gets a recorded message sent to them saying thank you.
 Anyone that sends over £50 gets a song sung especially for them.
 Anyone that donates over £100 gets a live session performed at their house.
 It’s easy to set up a crowdfunding page but it’s not easy to get the donations, so prove you’re working for it and that you’re thankful for every penny coming through.